Bear baiting and dancing bears

-- In rural Pakistan, hundreds of spectators will assemble to watch a tethered and weakened bear be dragged into a baiting arena then set upon by trained fighting dogs – all in the name of entertainment.
+- In rural Pakistan, weakened bears are dragged into a baiting arena, tied up and set upon by trained fighting dogs, in front of a paying crowd.

-- By spreading the message through education, religious teachings and working with the Pakistani government, we will stamp out bear baiting for good.
+- Through education, rescue work and collaboration with the Pakistani government, we will stamp out bear baiting and dancing for good.

 What we're doing

-We estimate that there are around 40 bears still being used for baiting – they are in urgent need of our help.
-A donation from you could help World Animal Protection provide new lives for these bears, far from the fear and violence they’ve always known.
+We estimate that around 90 bears are still in urgent need of rescue in this region.
+A donation from you could help World Animal Protection give them new lives, far away from the fear and violence they’ve always known.

 A brutal blood sport

-Imagine a terrified bear, dragged into an arena by a coarse rope thread through its sensitive muzzle.
-The rope is tied to a post so the bear can’t run away.
-Hundreds of people are watching.
+Hundreds of people watch as a terrified bear is dragged into an arena, by a coarse rope through a painful hole in her sensitive muzzle.
+The rope is tied to a post so she can’t run away.

 The game begins